nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 2. Run the command `java -jar happypills.jar`.
 ![Start of Application](https://github.com/itskesin/tp/blob/kesin-TextUi/docs/images/StartOfApplication.PNG)
 3. When you start the application for the first time, you can type `help` to check all the available commands.
-4. Refer to [Section 3, "Features"](#3-features) for detailed instructions on how to use each command.
+4. Refer to [here](#3-features) for detailed instructions on how to use each command.

 ## 3. Features